convos-chat/convos/doc/faq.md

 ## Can Convos run behind behind my favorite web server?

-Yes, but Convos and the web server need to be configured properly and [WebSockets](https://www.websocket.org/) need to be supported through the chain.
+Yes, but Convos and the web server need to be configured properly and [WebSockets](https://www.websocket.org/) need to be supported through the whole chain.

 The first thing is that the environment variable [CONVOS_REVERSE_PROXY](/doc/config#CONVOS_REVERSE_PROXY) must be set to a true value.

-The other thing is that the reverse proxy needs to pass on some HTTP headers to Convos, so correct URLs will be generated.
+The second thing is that the reverse proxy needs to pass on some HTTP headers to Convos, so correct URLs will be generated.
 Below are two examples for setting up Convos behind nginx or Apache.
 Here are the important headers:

 * "Host" header must be set to the original request's "Host" header.
-* "X-Forwarded-Proto" header must be set to either "http" or "https".
 * "X-Request-Base" header must be set to the root URL for Convos.

 Here is a complete example on how to start Convos, and configur either nginx